-Students should be aware that all email may be filtered and logged and email histories may be re-traced, therefore it should only be used for The Patch Project Devon CIC School learning and school work.
+Students should be aware that all email may be filtered and logged and email histories may be re-traced, therefore it should only be used for The Patch Project Devon CIC learning and school work.

 Students should keep passwords and account details secure.

-Emails should be carefully checked before sending as any content signifies Sccorrespondence, similar to that of letters being sent using letter headed paper.
+Emails should be carefully checked before sending as any content signifies correspondence, similar to that of letters being sent using letter headed paper.

-Emails created on a Patch Project Devon CIC School UK account will be subject to disclosure should a request be made under the Freedom of Information Act 2000.
+Emails created on a Patch Project Devon CIC account will be subject to disclosure should a request be made under the Freedom of Information Act 2000.

 Students MUST inform their Designated Safeguarding Lead of any offensive emails they receive.
 Where an email may contain illegal content or child sexual abuse material, staff/DSL will follow national guidance (e.g., CEOP/police) and preserve evidence; students must not forward or download such content.